verless/verless/docs/markdown-reference.md

 Each file in the `content` directory will be converted to a [Page](https://github.com/verless/verless/blob/master/docs/template-reference.md#page).

-The path of the Markdown file inside `content` defines the route for the corresponding page: A Markdown file stored as `content/blog/making-barista-quality-espresso.md` will be converted to a page whose URL is `/blog/making-barista-quality-espresso`.
+The path of the Markdown file inside `content` defines the route for the corresponding page.
+A Markdown file stored as `content/blog/making-barista-quality-espresso.md` will be converted to a page whose URL is `/blog/making-barista-quality-espresso`.